 Abby Sullivan Feb 15 2019

 Ready for the rundown?

-Evolving Your Launch When you're starting out, it feels simpler to have one giant product launch, followed by smaller updates throughout the year.
+Evolving Your Launch When you're starting out, it feels simpler to base your launch strategy on one giant product launch followed by smaller updates throughout the year.
 However, if you're a product-first company and those "small" releases grow grander, it might be time to tweak your timeline.
 Intercom has the insight on how to evolve your product launch strategy as your business expands.

 "Following a significant project to better define our target customer segments, we now have clear, differentiated goals for each of those segments – as well as a deeper understanding of each segment’s needs and behaviors – to align our marketing strategy and activities around.”

 Instapage on A/B LP Testing If you're testing out a new landing page, you have to remember there's no magic combo to make you a ton of money.
 And making random changes to see what bumps a particular metric up will only get you so far.
 Instapage has the six questions you should ask yourself before optimizing a landing page like, "Why am I A/B testing this page?" so you can come up with a game plan that delivers results.

 "Enticed by the idea of winning big, they [DIY landing page optimizers] approach A/B testing with a lottery mentality — randomly testing every page element hoping to eventually produce a worthwhile lift.
 Spoiler alert: they almost never do.”